muhammadkarodia/android_manifest_samsung_a3y17lte/README.md

 $ repo sync --no-repo-verify -c --force-sync --no-clone-bundle --no-tags --optimized-fetch --prune -j`nproc`

 # Pull latest unofficial changes from Gerrit : https://review.lineageos.org/q/branch:lineage-17.1
-  #  Since only security patch up to february 2023 has been published on Github
+  # Since only security patch up to february 2023 have been published on Github
   # you need to apply patchs from Gerrit to use latest security fixes
 $ . build/envsetup.sh
   # Apply the patchs months by months in chronological order (here March 2023 for instance)
   # where Q_asb_2023-03 is the name of the topic dedicated to it on Gerrrit
 $ repopick -t Q_asb_2023-03

 # Build